 The Company has various stock incentive plans and agreements (Option Plans) that provide for the issuance of nonqualified and incentive stock options as well as other equity awards.
 Such awards may be granted by the Company's Board of Directors to certain of the Company's employees, directors and consultants.
-Options granted under these plans expire no later than ten years from the date of grant, and other than those granted to non-employee directors, generally become exercisable over a four-year period (other than 3,545,000 of options granted in October 2008 that vest over 3 years), under a graded-vesting methodology, following the date of grant.
+Options granted under these plans expire no later than ten years from the date of grant, and other than those granted to non-employee directors, generally become exercisable over a four-year period, under a graded-vesting methodology, following the date of grant.